BigLazyET/BindingPocket/README.md

 - Minimum iOS target: 14.0; macOS target: 15.0
 - Add your `.riv` assets to `Resources/Images`
 - See the [demo](./RiveRuntime/demo/Rive.Demo) for more details
+- If you just need Rive on sinlgele platform, consider using [RiveRuntime.iOS](https://www.nuget.org/packages/RiveRuntime.iOS/) or [RiveRuntime.Android](https://www.nuget.org/packages/RiveRuntime.Android/) instead.
+- If you need help, please open an issue.

 ## 2. One or more additional bindings
 More bindings are coming soon.